mapillary/mapillary_sls/README.md

 # Mapillary Street-level Sequences

+## :newspaper: News

+- Released patch v1.1 fixing some corrupt images - you will receive a link to download this patch if you already requested the data.

 ## Description

 Mapillary Street-level Sequences (MSLS) is a large-scale long-term place recognition dataset that contains 1.6M street-level images.